Nonprofit Digital Transformation: A Practical AI Roadmap

 4. Volunteer Coordination System

 The Problem: Managing volunteers is almost a full-time job.
 Matching, scheduling, communicating—all manual.
+The AI Solution:- Volunteers complete AI-powered matching survey

 - System matches skills to needs automatically